ChrisNeedSpace/xaf-updater-improved/README.rst

 **IMPORTANT NOTE:**

-On newer XAF versions this tool needs to be manually merged with the original DevExpress.ExpressApp.Updater source code.
+On newer XAF versions this tool needs to be manually merged with the original DevExpress.ExpressApp.Updater.exe source code.

 **Example Of Use**